compound-finance/comet/docs/README.md

 function setGovernor(address newGovernor) external
 ```

-* `newGovernor`: The address of the new Compound III governor.
+* `newGovernor`: The address of the new Compound III Governor.
 * `RETURN`: No return, reverts on error.

 ### Set Pause Guardian

 This function sets the official contract address of the Compound III protocol pause guardian.
 This address has the power to pause supply, transfer, withdraw, absorb, and the buy collateral operations within Compound III.

+COMP token-holders designate the Pause Guardian address, which is held by the [Community Multi-Sig](https://etherscan.io/address/0xbbf3f1421d886e9b2c5d716b5192ac998af2012c).

 #### Configurator